plugrafico/dataviz24_sc/README.md

 ## By Alice L. W. Gallindo, Maria Clara M. B. Dias, Poliana J. N. Viana, Sofia M. Ratis, with the support of Carlos Miguel C. Vasconcelos and prof. Rafael Mesquita (Federal University of Pernambuco, Brazil)
 ### Prepared for the 2024 Data Visualization Competition of the DataConnect Conference

-When and how did women begin being involved in the subject of international peace and security?
+When and how did women begin to be part of the conversation on global peace and security?

 This series of visualizations aim to intention to translate, in an accessible way, how the resolutions adopted by the UN Security Council - the highest international body on war and peace - addressed issues relating to women in international conflicts.